-The beneficiaries of the 2022 Incentive System based on financial instruments are the Risk Takers - including the Managing Director and CEO, in his capacity as General Manager, and the Key Managers (qualifying as the "Group Top Risk Takers") -, who accrue a bonus exceeding the "materiality threshold" (i.e. higher than the amount of 50,000 euro or more than a third of total remuneration), the recipients of a "particularly high"73 amount, as well as Middle Managers and Professionals that are not Risk Takers, who accrue "relevant bonuses"74.
+The beneficiaries of the 2023 Incentive System based on financial instruments are the Risk Takers - including the Managing Director and CEO, in his capacity as General Manager, and the Key Managers (qualifying as the "Group Top Risk Takers") -, who accrue a bonus exceeding the "materiality threshold" (i.e. higher than the amount of 50,000 euro or more than a third of total remuneration), the recipients of a "particularly high" amount, as well as Middle Managers and Professionals that are not Risk Takers, who accrue "relevant bonuses" 83.

-Below is a summary scheme of the execution of the 2022 Incentive System.
+Below is a summary scheme of the execution of the 2023 Incentive System.

-STEP MECHANISM Measure On/Off Capital strength condition Common Equity Tier 1 (CET1) Ratio ( Liquidity condition Net Stable Funding Ratio (NSFR) Liquidity Coverage Ratio (LCR) for Top Risk Takers Gate Sustainability condition No loss and positive Gross Income POOL Capital base requirements () Leverage Ratio Minimum requirement for own funds and eligible liabilities (MREL) Assessment of the results of the ICAAP BONUS POOL Recommendations on distributions by competent authorities and European Supervisory Authorities ABSENT ω () Capital base requirements verified pursuant to 2021 EBA Guidelines in force from 31/12/2021.
-Funding Gross Income at Group level higher than budget level, resulting in the activation of the Group Bonus Pool for 2022 Allocation of the bonus pool at each Division/Governance Area level, based on Gross Income level reached and compared to the budget initially allocated Fulfillment of the RAF limits connected to the non-financial risks (Risk related to Operating Loss and Integrated Risk Assessment) both at Group and Division level, therefore for 2022 it is not envisaged any bonus pool reduction neither at Group nor at Division level Achievement of the Economic EVA (Economic Value Added) target levels defined at the Division level BONUS Incentive System 2022 Determination of individual bonuses based on the score obtained in the Performance Scorecard assigned to each beneficiary BONUS PAY-OUT Individual access conditions Verification of absence of compliance breach PA Q-Factor Verification of the residual risk level for each organizational structure
+STEP MECHANISM Measure On/o Capital strength condition Common Equity Tier 1 (CET1) Ratio Liquidity • Net Stable Funding Ratio (NSFR) • Liquidity Coverage Ratio (LCR) for Top Risk Takers S POO Gate Sustainability condition No loss and positive Gross Income ( GROSS INCOME-BASED BONUS POOL Capital base requirements Leverage Ratio Minimum requirement for own funds and eligible liabilities (MREL) Assessment of the results of the ICAAP ME-BA () Recommendations on distributions by competent authorities and European Supervisory Authorities ABSENT 00 () Capital base requirements verified pursuant to 2021 EBA Guidelines in force from 31/12/2021.
+GROSS IN Funding Gross Income at Group level higher than budget level, resulting in the activation of the Group Bonus Pool for 2023 Allocation of the bonus pool at each Division/Governance Area level, based on Gross Income level reached and compared to the budget initially allocated Fulfillment of the RAF limits connected to the non-financial risks (Risk related to Operating Loss and Integrated Risk Assessment) both at Group and Division level, therefore for 2023 it is not envisaged any bonus pool reduction neither at Group nor at Division level Achievement of the Economic EVA (Economic Value Added) target levels defined at the Division level BONUS Incentive System 2023 Determination of individual bonuses based on the score obtained in the Performance Scorecard assigned to each beneficiary BONUS PAY-OUT Individual access conditions Verification of absence of compliance breach P. B. Q-Factor Verification of of the residual risk level for each organizational structure

-73 Pursuant to the Group's Remuneration and Incentive Policies, for the three-year period 2022-2024, the variable remuneration exceeding 400,000 euro is considered "particularly high".
+&lt;sup>82 Pursuant to the Group's Remuneration and Incentive Policies, for the three-year period 2022-2024, the variable remuneration exceeding 400,000 euro is considered "particularly high".

-74 That is, the amount exceeding both the "materiality threshold" and 100% of the fixed remuneration.
+That is, the amount exceeding both the "materiality threshold" and 100% of the fixed remuneration.